BlueWilliam/test_for_jooca/README.md

-# Auto-Adjusting Text Height in Row - Flutter Demo
+# Test for Jooca - Flutter Demo

 This Flutter demo project demonstrates how to fetch weather data from the OpenWeatherMap API.